 Current residency program applicants

 We are interested in learning more about you beyond what you are able to list, compile, or reference in your ADEA PASS® application.
 Please consider submitting a Video Essay to us as means to enhance your application.
 This Video Essay instructions document includes Video Essay perspectives from the program director as well as instructions for submitting your Video Essay.

 In an effort to explain the program in greater detail to interested applicants and to answer common questions about the Pediatric Dentistry Residency Program, Dr. Jeff Karp hosts monthly 75 minute Webex webinars.
-Each webinar consists of a residency program overview presentation and a Q & A session with Dr. Karp.
+Each webinar consists of a 5 to 10 minute residency program overview presentation and a Q & A session with Dr. Karp.
 Monthly webinars are scheduled as identified in the registration form and take place from 8:00 to 9:15 PM Central time.
 Applicants are welcome to attend one or more webinars.
 Monthly Pediatric Dentistry Applicant Q&A sessions are solely conducted for the benefit of program applicants and are not required as part of the application process.
 Please use this Pediatric Dentistry Applicant Webinars form to register for the Webex webinars.
 Registration is necessary in order to receive the Webex URL on the day of the scheduled webinar.